AnonOctopus/RAGTKGC/README.md

 ```
 python training_LLaMA.py --dataset icews18 --trained_model_name 'llama-2-7b-icews18-ragtkgc' --train_file_path "ragtkgc/train/1024/history_modeling_train/icews18.json"
 ```

 Parameters:
 - **--dataset**, the name of the dataset, can be icews14 or icews18.
 - **--trained_model_name**, name of the fine tuned model, use the same one when renaming the checkpoint folder.
 - **output_dir**, path to where to save the model; default: "./models".
 - **train_file_path**, path to the training file; by default it starts searching from "./data/processed_new/{dataset}/", only provide the rest of the path as in the example above.

 This part is also provided as a Jupyter Notebook.
 The reason is that the training part was moved to Google Colab due to intensive resources needed to fine tune LLMs.
-ON Colab, it is easier to work with notebooks than command lines.
+On Colab, it is easier to work with notebooks than command lines.
 You can also run the notebook locally.
 All instructions are provided in the notebook, which is easy-to-follow.
 For LLaMA2-7B, we have used A100 GPU setting, while for Flan-T5-Small we opted for T4 GPU.